dinhhoangbaochan/php-buddy/README.md

 # PHP Buddy - My PHP Blog

 Well, after 5 years of working as a PHP developer, I finally got my first PHP certificate.
 And though it's just a course completion certificate, still it's my first dev certificate.
-This repository is a blog that I make to revise my whole learning process, following the course that I learned.
+This repository is a blog that I make to revise my whole learning process, following the course that I learned and based on that, I have tried to add more features and my own marks to the project.

 If you are a PHP beginner, this repository is a perfect start for you to learn PHP, because it's your `#PHP Buddy` (LOL).